How much does a new boiler cost? Boiler Installation Cost & Price Guide

 None of the costs is set; the cost of a new boiler depends on all of these factors, as well as the most crucial one of all; where you buy your boiler.

-Working with an online retailer like Compare Boiler Quotes allows you to buy a selection of boilers at the best prices on the market.
+Working with an online retailer like us allows you to buy a selection of boilers at the best prices on the market.

-Thankfully, Compare Boiler Quotes is here to help.
+Thankfully, we are here to help.
 Our boiler finance calculator can help you to get a personalised boiler quote that tells you how much you could pay for your new boiler.
 We offer interest-bearing loans of up to 10 years and interest-free short-term options so that you can spread the cost of your new boiler.

 Our network of lenders are regulated by the Financial Conduct Authority and will give you the best possible deal on your new boiler.
 You don’t need to give us any personal information when you get a new boiler finance quote from us, so it won’t affect your credit rating but will give you the chance to see how much you can expect to pay for your new boiler.